jwmann/kulu/README.md

 ## Install

-The prebuilt binaries can be found in [Releases](https://github.com/noraesae/kawa/releases).
+The prebuilt binaries can be found in [Releases](https://github.com/noraesae/kulu/releases).

-Unzip `Kawa.zip` and move `Kawa.app` to `Applications`.
+Unzip `Kulu.zip` and move `Kulu.app` to `Applications`.

 ## Preferences

 Preferences can be found in a preference window.
-The window can be opened by clicking the menubar icon of Kawa or launching Kawa again.
+The window can be opened by clicking the menubar icon of Kulu or launching Kulu again.

 * General Stuff
   * **`Show Menubar Icon`**
-    Show the icon of Kawa in the OS X menubar.
+    Show the icon of Kulu in the OS X menubar.
 When you click the icon, a preference window will be opened.
-If this option is unset, the icon will be hidden and the preference window can be opened when launching Kawa again.
+If this option is unset, the icon will be hidden and the preference window can be opened when launching Kulu again.
-  * **`Launch Kawa on startup`**
+  * **`Launch Kulu on startup`**
-    Add Kawa to startup items.
+    Add Kulu to startup items.
 * Shortcut
   * **`Use an advanced method to switch input sources`**
     There is a known problem when programminly switching between complex input sources such as [CJK](https://en.wikipedia.org/wiki/CJK_characters)
     layouts.
 This option enables a workaround to fix the problem.
-In other words, if you find no problem using Kawa, please ignore this option.
+In other words, if you find no problem using Kulu, please ignore this option.
 To use this option, the global shortcut of `Select next source in Input menu` should be set to `Alt+Command+Space`, which may be set by default.
-Unless the shortcut is set correctly and Kawa works as intended, you can check if the shortcut is set correctly in `System Preferences > Keyboard > Shortcuts > Input Sources`.
+Unless the shortcut is set correctly and Kulu works as intended, you can check if the shortcut is set correctly in `System Preferences > Keyboard > Shortcuts > Input Sources`.